Auricular Chakra Balancing

 Contemporary Reflexology College offers 168 contact hours of teaching and advises learners that they will need 12 - 15 hours per week for home study; many learners do far more than this as they enjoy and beneifit so much from the learning experience.

 There are CPD (Continuing Professional Development) courses offering level 4 or 5 but these are not the same as a full practitioner course that has been independently awarded a level 4 or 5.
-You cannot upgrade to a practitioner level 5 by adding in CPD courses - see Centralia FAQ'S. CPD of course is essential to all professional reflexologists.
+You cannot upgrade to a practitioner level 5 by adding in CPD courses - CPD of course is essential to all professional reflexologists.

 How I became a Reflexology tutor